yashjangir2/Banking_Application/README.md

 ```

 ## Usage
+Before starting the application connect to your mySQL server in every file.
+In creatingDB.py file please connect to server in creating_all_tables() and random_test_accounts() functions to connect to the database once it is created.

-Run main.py file from the code base.
+Run main.py file from the code base to start the application.

 For adding some sample accounts into the database run random_test_accounts() function in creatingDB file after running main.py file once.